 The Clinical Pharmacogenomics Group investigates genetic variants that impact on drug responses and a person’s immune response to drugs.
 We use various approaches, including pharmacokinetics, metabolism, pharmacodynamics (such as receptors and signalling messengers) and immune markers of drug hypersensitivity reactions.

-Our studies look at drug metabolism and response (across cancer, addiction, solid-organ transplantation outcomes), neurogastroenterology and molecular toxicity (via a chemotherapy-induced model of mucositis), drug abuse and addiction (including alcohol, opioid and behavioural), pain (such as chronic pain in spinal cord injury and fibromyalgia), gulf-war illness and epilepsy.
+Our studies look at drug metabolism and response (across cancer, addiction, solid-organ transplantation outcomes, depression), infectious diseases in Papua New Guinea (HIV, Tuberculosis), neurogastroenterology and molecular toxicity (via a chemotherapy-induced model of mucositis), pain (such as persistent post-surgical pain, chronic pain in spinal cord injury and fibromyalgia, palliative medicine), gulf-war illness and epilepsy, and drug abuse and addiction.

 Our large research program investigates pharmacogenomics of Aboriginal Australians.
 Discovery of interethnic differences in drug response and the genetic factors that contribute to such differences are of importance for drug and dosing guidelines.